RightToAskOrg/righttoask-docs/index.md

-[^1]: The term "citizen" is used here to emphasise the active participation in a democratic process, though users may of course be permanent residents, under-18s or other non-Australian-citizens.
+[^1]: Participants may be citizens, permanent residents, under-18s or (other) non-Australian-citizens.
 The term "MP" includes senators and members of state legislative bodies.

 [^2]: The Victorian Parliament has recently introduced a special session for constituent questions: <https://www.parliament.vic.gov.au/about/news/2458-constituency-questions-introduced>